Yes, Delta-9 gummies expire over time. But when we talk about a THC edible “going bad,” we can be talking about two different things:

 How to Store Your Stash for Maximum Shelf Life

-If you want your gummies to stay fresh, potent, and safe for up to two years, you must protect them from their three biggest enemies: Light, Heat, and Oxygen.
+If you want your gummies to stay fresh and potent, you must protect them from their three biggest enemies: Light, Heat, and Oxygen.

 The Best Storage Spot:

-Keep them in their original, airtight, UV-blocking jar.
-Store that jar in a cool, pitch-black place, like a medicine cabinet, a bedside drawer, or a dedicated lockbox.
+Keep them in their original, airtight jar.
+Store that jar in a cool, pitch-black place, like a medicine cabinet or a bedside drawer, away from the sunlight.

 Can You Put Them in the Fridge?

 Yes!
-The refrigerator is a great, dark, cool place to store gummies, especially if you live in a hot, humid climate.
+The refrigerator is a great place to store gummies, especially if you live in a hot, humid climate, but don’t freeze them.
 Pro tip: Always let a cold gummy sit at room temperature for 10 minutes before eating it, or it will be uncomfortably hard to chew.

 Frequently Asked Questions